Hi everybody! This is The Daily Bone and I'm your diligent doggie reporter Chester L. W. Spaniel.

 Spring is a great time of year in our area.
 Things are growing like crazy.
 The grass has to be mowed practically every other day, the trees are now covered with leaves, and flowers are blooming.
 A definite sign of summer is the coming of helicopters.
 Before you envision a scene from an action thriller movie with a noisy flying machine with scary propellers that can chop you to bits, the kind of helicopters I'm referring to are the seeds of our silver maple tree in our back yard.
-For the last two months it has been growing these things.
+For the last two months it's been growing these things.

 These seeds are designed to whirl around in the wind as they fall and they look like miniature helicopters.
 Our tree has a huge abundance of helicopters this year as you can see below, and they're all just about ready to drop.
 When that happens the air becomes filled with these whirling, spinning seeds.